Data wrangling with Apache Spark pools (deprecated)

 Read in data from registered datasets

-The following example authenticates to the workspace, gets a registered TabularDataset, blob_dset, that references files in blob storage, and converts it into a spark dataframe.
-When you convert your datasets into a spark dataframe, you can use pyspark data exploration and preparation libraries.
+You can also place an existing registered dataset in your workspace, and perform data preparation on it, if you convert it into a spark dataframe.
+This example authenticates to the workspace, obtains a registered TabularDataset -blob_dset - that references files in blob storage, and converts that TabularDataset to a Spark dataframe.
+When you convert your datasets to Spark dataframeS, you can use pyspark data exploration and preparation libraries.

 %%synapse